robinanwyl/smith_waterman/README.md

 # smith_waterman
-Python implementations of the Smith-Waterman algorithm for local sequence alignment.
-- smith_waterman.py is a NumPy array-based implementation
+Python implementation of the Smith-Waterman algorithm for local sequence alignment.
+Scoring is performed with a linear gap penalty.
+NumPy arrays are used to represent matrices and pandas DataFrames are used for display.
+Testing is carried out with Python unittest framework.
-- smith_waterman_graph.py is a graph-based implementation that employs user-defined Graph and Vertex objects along with NumPy arrays
-- smith_waterman_test.py performs unit testing on smith_waterman.py using the Python unittest framework